aneeqaf/Quantum-Simulation/README.md

 * **--depth, -d**
 	* Must be followed by an integer to specify the number of cycles to simulate.
 	* The default setting simulates all cycles specified in the input.
+* **--first_partition_smaller, -f**
+        * This is a flag and if specified it chooses a cut where the first partition is smaller than the second.
+        * The default behavior is that the first partition is bigger than the second.
 * **--grid_type, -m**
         * Must be followed by a string specifying the type of 2D circuit : "c" or "column_major", "r" or "row_major".
         * Default is row major.